alexanderwe/checksum-validator/README.md

 #  checksum-validator

 checksum-validator is a small convenient Electron application, which can quickly calculate hashes of files.
-This is mainly intended to verify the checksums of downloaded files.
+This is primarily intended to verify the checksums of downloaded files.

 # Usage